bioniwulf/obsidian-vault-md/study/Vehicle control/Model Predictive Control.md

 A [[Lyapunov Function]] function is a continuously differentiable scalar function $V(\boldsymbol{x}): \mathbb{R}^n \rightarrow \mathbb{R}$  with $V(0)=0$.
 It is always positive and does not increase over time:
 * $V(\boldsymbol{x}) = 0, \forall \boldsymbol{x} \neq 0$
 * $\dot{V}(\boldsymbol{x}) \leq 0, \forall \boldsymbol{x} \neq 0$
-The [[Lyapunov Theorem]] essentially defines a prototypical function resulting in a bounded system state over time.
+The [[Lyapunov Theorems]] essentially defines a prototypical function resulting in a bounded system state over time.
 Thus, the state of the art for stability schemes for (non-linear) MPC is to define the cost function in such a way that the optimal cost behaves as a [[Lyapunov Function]] - or to prove this to be the case respectively.
 For this purpose, the optimization problem is extended by additional cost terms or constraints.
 **One approach** to make the optimal cost $J^0$ behave like a [[Lyapunov Function]] is to introduce a terminal cost $J(\boldsymbol{k} + N_2)$.
 This nullifies the advantage of an infinite horizon, since the cost stays the same until infinity $J(\boldsymbol{k} + N_2) \approx J(\infty)$. **Whereby**, more constraints to guarantee stability of the controller may again cause feasibility problems of the optimization—especially for short prediction horizons. **Therefore**, it is common practice to constraint a terminal region instead of, e.g. a zero terminal constraint $\| \boldsymbol{x}(\boldsymbol{k} + N_2) \| = 0$.

 **The most common stability approach**, which avoids a [[Lyapunov Function]], is to introduce so-called “**contraction constraints**” ensuring that (usually the euclidean norm of) the state vector is decreasing over time: